tusharshahrs/pulumi-home/aws-classic-py-s3-staticwebsite/README.md

 # Host a Static Site on Amazon S3

 A static site that uses [S3's support](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
-For a detailed walkthrough of this example, see the tutorial [Static Website on AWS S3](https://www.pulumi.com/docs/tutorials/aws/s3-website/).
+For a detailed walkthrough of this example, see the tutorial [Static Site on AWS S3](https://www.pulumi.com/docs/tutorials/aws/s3-website/).

 ## Deploying and running the program